-🎥 Embedding Light Blue’s forms on your website
+🎥 Embedding Light Blue’s forms & scheduling calendars in your website

-Your form can appear to your site visitor in one of three ways.
+Your contact forms and scheduling calendars can appear to your site visitor in one of three ways.

 Firstly as a ‘popup’ dialog.
 This means that your client doesn’t even leave the page that they’re viewing, and stays on your website.
 It’s a really good way of adding a call to action to any page on your site.

-By embedding the form into a page on your site, the form will sit within your website’s design and your client won’t leave your website.
+By embedding the form or scheduling calendar into a page on your site, it will sit within your website’s design and your client won’t leave your website.
 This is really useful for your ‘contact me’ page, or a landing page for a particular marketing campaign.

-Finally, by adding a link to the form to a page on your site, your client will be taken to your customisable Light Blue client portal.
-This is the most basic option, which enables you to use Light Blue’s forms even if your website doesn’t allow you to install our forms by the other methods.
+Finally, by adding a link to the form or scheduling calendar to a page on your site, your client will be taken to your customisable Light Blue client portal.
+This is the most basic option, which enables you to use Light Blue’s forms and scheduling calendars even if your website doesn’t allow you to install them by the other methods.

-When I click that button, some special HTML code is copied onto my computers clipboard, ready for me to paste into the right part of my website.
-Whenever I make changes to the form template in Light Blue, for example adding or removing fields, the form will be automatically updated wherever it’s already installed.
+- When I click the button for the installation option that I want to use, some special HTML code is copied onto my computers clipboard, ready for me to paste into the right part of my website.
+Whenever I make changes to the form template or scheduling calendar in Light Blue, for example adding or removing fields, the form will be automatically updated wherever it’s already installed.

-Depending on what sort of website you own, the approach to pasting the code into your site varies slightly.
+Depending on what sort of website you have, the approach to pasting the code into your site varies slightly.
 I’m going to run through three of the most common options now.

 For a WordPress site, installing your Light Blue forms is really easy.
 I’ve got a page on my site, which I’d like to install my form in, and I’m viewing it in the Text View – that’s important.